Aseerwatham/SriLanka_Help_The_Poor_Projects/How_to_help_the_poor&needy.md

 # Time to Help ($100 help)
 1. This is the time to help
 2. Today is the time to help
-3. Now is the time to help the brothren who needs to taste the love of God
+3. Now is the time to help the brethren who needs to taste the love of God

 # Short term:
 1. Dry rations to feed 8-10 poor families.
 This will feed them for about a week; maybe 2 weeks for a small family.